mikeizbicki/ucr-cs100/textbook/tools/bash/bash-oneliners/README.md

 Here is the command in action:

+![hog] (images/Capture3_HW4.PNG)

+As you can see, the total number of bytes the file takes up is listed in the left column.

 ##3.
 Find all executable files in the current directory and subdirectories
     $ find ./ -type f -perm -o+rx -exec ls -ld '{}' \;